fjp/bachelor/README.md

 ### Memory Leaks

 I analyzed my previous implementation using valgrind which showed memory leaks when creating child nodes in planner::cPlanner::Child() and not destructing the planner and audi rover correctly.
 To overcome these memory leaks I now use smart pointers which are a C++11 feature.
+The valgrind results for the planner and gTest project are shown in valgrind.xml and valgrind_gtest.xml respectively.

 ### Implementation Correctness